THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Lastly, at the end, I cover the common questions readers ask me about saving money on electricity.

 The 10 Steps To Save Money On Electricity

 The first step to saving money on electricity is to get an energy audit.

 Most electric companies offer these to their customers for a small fee.

 When we did ours, it cost us $99.

-In addition to the audit, we also received coupons for energy saving devices, discounts for larger energy efficient upgrades to our house, and a bunch of free LED bulbs.
+In addition to the audit, we also received coupons for energy saving devices, discounts for larger energy efficiency upgrades to our house, and a bunch of free LED bulbs.

 The audit took a little more than an hour and I walked through the house with the technician who pointed out any issues.

 When it was complete, we ran through everything and I got a nice checklist of what to do.

 In addition to the discounts and free LED lights I mentioned, I now had a plan of what to do around the house.